 Comic What you can do with a linguistics degree by Christian Brady|Published April 20, 2012|1 comment Wondermark by David Malki Be sure to visit David’s site for some more fun etymologies (and GREAT comics, often featuring facial hair).
 Share this: Click to email a link to a friend (Opens in new window) Email TweetShare on TumblrMore Click to share on Reddit (Opens in new window) Reddit Click to print (Opens in new window) Print Like this:Like Loading...
 Related

-Published October 12, 2011 It’s not the beard Share this: Click to email a link to a friend (Opens in new window) Email TweetShare on TumblrMore Click to share on Reddit (Opens in new window) Reddit Click to print (Opens in new window) Print Like this:Like Loading...
+Published August 18, 2013 Creation – How it really happened 2 comments I have noticed that the way to get the most traffic in the bibliobloggingsphere is to write about Creation and Gen. 1-3. […] Share this: Click to email a link to a friend (Opens in new window) Email TweetShare on TumblrMore Click to share on Reddit (Opens in new window) Reddit Click to print (Opens in new window) Print Like this:Like Loading...

-Published June 23, 2008 Classic conundrum Bloom County by Berkeley Breathed Share this: Click to email a link to a friend (Opens in new window) Email TweetShare on TumblrMore Click to share on Reddit (Opens in new window) Reddit Click to print (Opens in new window) Print Like this:Like Loading...
+Published January 8, 2013 Have coffee (or tea) with Jesus in the deep sorrow 25 comments I don’t think I am still ready to write much of substance but I did notice that the most recent Coffee With […] Share this: Click to email a link to a friend (Opens in new window) Email TweetShare on TumblrMore Click to share on Reddit (Opens in new window) Reddit Click to print (Opens in new window) Print Like this:Like Loading...

-Published July 31, 2008 Or we could just call it a “dissertation.”
-Share this: Click to email a link to a friend (Opens in new window) Email TweetShare on TumblrMore Click to share on Reddit (Opens in new window) Reddit Click to print (Opens in new window) Print Like this:Like Loading...
+Published July 1, 2014 Superman as Christ?
+Nope.
+I have mentioned David Maliki’s Wondermark several times before on this site.
+Yesterday’s comic is a nice reading of the Superman, not […] Share this: Click to email a link to a friend (Opens in new window) Email TweetShare on TumblrMore Click to share on Reddit (Opens in new window) Reddit Click to print (Opens in new window) Print Like this:Like Loading...

-Published November 13, 2009 A JW Vampire?
-1 comment This cartoon is an image from an ad for a comic (in fact, one that I don’t really read).
-I have seen […] Share this: Click to email a link to a friend (Opens in new window) Email TweetShare on TumblrMore Click to share on Reddit (Opens in new window) Reddit Click to print (Opens in new window) Print Like this:Like Loading...
+Published May 28, 2010 Non-overlapping magisteria It is a reference to Stephen Jay Gould’s excellent article (which you should read if you haven’t, for no other reason than […] Share this: Click to email a link to a friend (Opens in new window) Email TweetShare on TumblrMore Click to share on Reddit (Opens in new window) Reddit Click to print (Opens in new window) Print Like this:Like Loading...

 One thought on “What you can do with a linguistics degree”